-(All Institutions) Include: Students enrolled in courses that are part of a vocational or occupational program, including those enrolled in off-campus centers and those enrolled in distance learning/home study programs; full-time students taking remedial courses if the student is considered degree-seeking; full-time students who subsequently become part-time, transfer to another institution, drop out, stop out, or have not fulfilled the requirements for a degree or certificate.
+(All Institutions) Include: Students enrolled in courses that are part of a vocational or occupational program, including those enrolled in off-campus centers and those enrolled in distance learning/home study programs; full-time students taking remedial courses if the student is considered degree-seeking; full-time students who subsequently become parttime, transfer to another institution, drop out, stop out, or have not fulfilled the requirements for a degree or certificate.
 (Note: A student who is designated as part of a cohort remains in that cohort even if he or she becomes a part-time student.)

-(All Institutions) Exclude: Students who are enrolled exclusively in non-credit courses or are not seeking a degree/certificate, exclusively auditing classes, studying abroad at a foreign university if their enrollment at the reporting institution is only an administrative record and the fee is only nominal, studying in a branch campus located in a foreign country, part-time, or transfer into the institution.
+(All Institutions) Exclude: Students who are enrolled exclusively in non-credit courses or are not seeking a degree/certificate, exclusively auditing classes, studying abroad at a foreign university if their enrollment at the reporting institution is only an administrative record and the fee is only nominal, or studying in a branch campus located in a foreign country.